MicrosoftDocs/CloudAppSecurityDocs/CloudAppSecurityDocs/troubleshooting-proxy.md

 Defender for Cloud Apps can recognize over 31,000 apps through the **Cloud App Catalog**.

 If you're using a custom app that is configured through Microsoft Entra SSO, and isn't one of the supported apps, you come across an **App is not recognized** page.
-To resolve the issue, you must configure the app with conditional access app control.
+To resolve the issue, you must configure the app with Conditional Access app control.

 **Recommended steps**